-We understand the human body is a complex and interrelated system and we therefore seek collaboration to provide a more holistic approach to the Research we provide.
+We are a team of research nurses and practitioners supporting Prof Alison Simmons — MRC Weatherall Institute of Molecular Medicine (ox.ac.uk).
+We understand the human body is a complex and interrelated system and we therefore seek to provide a more holistic approach to the research activities we provide.

 Our core values

 Our team care passionately about doing work that helps others.
 We came together as a group to share, discuss and agree on the culture we would like to foster, the standards that are important to us and the principles that should underpin our work.
-The results, which can be found below, were personal and pertinent, embodying the shared beliefs of the ORNIID team.
+The results, which can be found in our list of publications, were personal and pertinent, embodying the shared beliefs of the ORNIID team.

 Simona Fourie (Research Manager)

-I am qualified as both a nurse and a physiotherapist, and have worked in health research for over seven years following work as specialist colorectal/ pelvic floor nurse.
+I qualified as a nurse over 30 years ago, and have worked in health research for over ten years following work as specialist colorectal/ pelvic floor nurse.
 My main area of expertise is gastrointestinal disease, surgery and cancer.
-For the last four years, I have been building up and leading ORNIID.
+For the last 7 years, I have been building up and leading ORNIID.
 I currently work on national and international collaborative work, study design, securing approvals from ethics and funders, and supporting other research nurses to fulfil their career progression.
-Alongside my post as a research manager, I am also working towards a PhD qualification and hope to pursue a nurse-researcher role in the future.
+Alongside my post as a research manager, I have also recently completed a PhD in Nursing, and hope to pursue a clinical academic role in the future.
 Enthusiast in raising the nursing profession profile and supporting early career nurse researchers, I am hoping that our current and future team work will set an example for others to follow.

 I first became interested in research during University; realising its value in advancing our knowledge of science and medicine, improving treatments for life threatening/life altering diseases and ultimately refining medical practice.
-This inspired me to join ORNIID, where I work as a Research practitioner and Lab technician alongside the nurses.
+This inspired me to join ORNIID, where I started work as a Research practitioner and Lab technician alongside the nurses.
 Having both a laboratory and clinical role has offered me fantastic insight into multiple aspects of translational gastroenterology.
 It has also allowed me to not only endeavour into the pathology of chronic diseases like IBD, but also to see how such diseases can affect a person’s quality of life.
-In future I hope to continue gaining valuable laboratory experience, pursue further education and certainly remain and progress in the field of research where I continue to be inspired by those I work with.
+I have progressed to study coordinator and I now ensure a smooth running of our multi site national study, as well as working alongside the team on our own research projects.

 I am a registered adult nurse and have worked in healthcare both clinically and commercially for over 15 years.
 I have a keen interest in “benchtop to bedside research”.
 Research within healthcare helps to improve quality, safety and efficiency of patient care.
-I have recently completed an MSc in Nursing, my research interests include, digital health, video informed consent, shared decision making and patient experience in perioperative care.
+I have recently completed an MSc in Nursing, my research interests include, digital health, video informed consent, shared decision making and patient experience in perioperative care My work in research is helping me in my clinical role, and I currently conduct a service evaluation on the use of video consent for spinal cancers.

 Luminita Puta (Research Nurse)